-Day 14 of RISE Coffee Countdown Calendar - Costa Rica Western & Central Valley
+Day 15 of the RISE Coffee Countdown Calendar - Costa Rica, Western & Central Valley

 Origin: Costa Rica